spences10/scottspence.com/copy/faq.md

 1. I'm on a [maker's schedule], which means interruptions are disruptive to my flow.
-1. I've already tried to answer the most basic questions on this page, and I've probably phrased them more clearly here than I will on the phone.
+1. I've already tried to answer the majority of questions asked on this page.
+I've probably phrased them more clearly here than I will on the phone.
 1. This question gets asked frequently enough that my default answer has to be, if not **"no"**, at least **"[read this first]"**.